mavryk-network/mavryk-protocol/docs/developer/contributing.rst

     as described above in the :ref:`MR workflow <mr_workflow>`, in order to ease the reviewers' task.
-  + ``Allow commits from members who can merge to the target branch.`` This option is useful to allow members of the :doc:`Octez merge team <merge_team>`, who are not developers in your project, to commit to your branch.
+  + ``Allow commits from members who can merge to the target branch.`` This option is useful to allow members of the :doc:`Mavkit merge team <merge_team>`, who are not developers in your project, to commit to your branch.
     It helps to rebase and propose fixes.